Adjusting to Life with a New Ileostomy

 Why Join MeetAnOstoMate?

-First off, this is a pretty cool site with 33,472 members.
-Get inside and you will see.
+First off, this is a pretty cool site with 37,000 members who truly understand you.

 It's not all about ostomy.
-Everything is being discussed.
+We talk about everything.

-Many come here for advice or to give advice 🗣, others have found good friends 🤗, and there are also those who have found love 💓.
-Most of all, people are honest and truly care.
+Many come here for advice or to give advice, others have found good friends, and some have even found love.
+Most importantly, people here are honest and genuinely care.

-Privacy is very important - the website has many features that are only visible to members.
+🛑 Privacy is very important - we have many features that are only visible to members, ensuring a safe and secure environment for you to share and connect.

-Create an account and you will be amazed.
+Create an account and you will be amazed by the warmth of this community.

 Celia1552

 Hi Danno!
 I lived that nightmare too... different circumstances but same wake up...two emergency surgeries...lost 30 lbs...six weeks in hospital...11 days in rehab from hell...came out in wheelchair barely 80 lbs and clawed my way back...you have landed in the best spot of the internet...with lots of people to encourage you and share what worked for them....you name it...someone here has experienced it and will reach out to you!
-You are on your way to a more positive future!
-This site has been a godsend for me.
+You ARE on your way to a more positive future!
+This site has been a Godsend for me.
 Best of wishes to you!
 Celia1552

 Past Member